jonyet/webdriverio-boilerplate/readme.md

 npm install
 ```

-last, use the `.envschema` file, create a `.env` file with the appropriate environmental settings (mobile/tablet viewports, authentication for browserstack/saucelabs, and sumologic collector info). only the viewport settings are required to run. contact jterry@hugeinc.com if you are in need of valid credentials for browserstack or sumologic.
+last, use the `.envschema` file, create a `.env` file with the appropriate environmental settings (mobile/tablet viewports, authentication for browserstack/saucelabs, and sumologic collector info). only the viewport settings are required to run successfully. i also should note that this framework is designed to be most effectively leveraged in CI settings, ___with a remote service such as Browserstack or Sauce Labs___ where Jenkins/Travis jobs simply run npm install and npm test upon completion of an upstream trigger. it will work locally but is not designed to scale your automation solution from your laptop ;)

-and you should be all set!
+anyway, now you should be all set!

 ```
-npm test
+npm run testfun
 ```

-see the scripts object in the `package.json` for more information on what scripts are available and what they're actually doing.
+see the scripts in `package.json` for more information on what scripts are available and what they're actually doing.

 ## Custom Modules